comyar/Chronos-Swift/README.md

 > [!]
 Unable to find a specification for `Chronos-Swift`

-Due to a bug in libgit2, your local copy of the Cocoapods Specs repository may need to removed and re-cloned.
+Due to a bug in libgit2, your local copy of the Cocoapods Specs repository may need to be removed and re-cloned.
 More information on why and how to do this is available on the [Cocoapods blog](http://blog.cocoapods.org/Repairing-Our-Broken-Specs-Repository/).

 ### Using a Dispatch Timer